1. Outstanding Home Page

 Avoid using jargon, or cluttering your page with giant walls to text.
 You want your homepage to have clear language that speaks directly to your target audience.

 Use high quality images to get your viewer’s attention.
 Some industries, such as food, clothing or interior design easily lend themselves to relevant and beautiful imagery.
+One of the best example is Apple website where they create beautiful experience with their spectacular high definition images.
 But regardless of what kind of business you own, you can capture images that work well for your website.

 Use images that you think represent your customers, using your product, engaging in conversation, or doing something that represents your industry.